 Discover Genoa at its sweetest in the old town where quaint, old fashioned chocolaterie and bijou chocolate factories have been plying their delicious trade for over 150 years in some cases.

 Elegant Romanengo on Via Soziglia is actually Italy's oldest confectioner and the place to go for candied fruit and sugared almonds.
 If you want to stick with tradition, think about staying at romantic Palazzo Grilli in the heart of Genoa's old town.

 Don't miss Genoa’s Mercato Orientale or MOG.
 This contemporary cooking, eating and food sharing hub is set in a former monastery and even has its own cooking school (amateurs welcome).

 It's a perfect spot to just hang out and have a drink, but also the place to find fresh fished anchovies, known locally as “bread of the sea”, as well as Prà basil and incredible Genoa tomatoes, peppers and mountain chestnuts.

 If you're looking for foody souvenirs, MOG also has some of the city's tastiest gifts from local herbs and spices to Pandolce Genovese.
 In the mood for more markets?
 Book a place on a traditional market tour of Genoa.

-Sundown is aperitivo time all over Italy Dropdown content and Genoa Dropdown content upholds the tradition in style.
+Sundown is aperitivo time all over Italy and Genoa upholds the tradition in style.
 Join locals for basil mojitos on pretty piazza, snack on free focaccia and people watch.
 Piazza Lavagna is great for authentic atmosphere and Piazza delle Erbe has the liveliest aperitivo vibe.